-On the 200 Series, the air dump signal is on the yellow wires coming from the control panel.
+On the 100 and the 110 Series, the air dump signal is on the yellow wires coming from the control panel.
 There is one connection at the front of the vehicle and one at the rear.
 A Tee adaptor is supplied with the control system.
 This will connect two dump valves to one harness connection at the front or rear of the vehicle.
-(Refer to ELECTRICAL CONNECTION DIAGRAM WITH SUSPENSION AIR DUMP.)
+(Refer to Electrical Connection Diagram With Suspension Air Dump.)